 For more than 100 years, the community of Eugene has relied on the McKenzie River as our only source of drinking water.
-Some other cities in the valley get their drinking water from the Willamette River.
+Other cities in the valley get their drinking water from the Willamette River.
 After years of careful planning for the future, EWEB will join Corvallis, Wilsonville, Hillsboro, Beaverton, and other communities by tapping into this high-quality water source.

-Of the 20 largest cities in the Northwest, Eugene is the only one with a single source of drinking water.
+Eugene is one of the largest cities in the Pacific Northwest with a single source of drinking water.
+If something happened-there was a chemical spill, a toxic algae bloom, or other disaster-EWEB would be unable to count on the McKenzie to meet the city's drinking water needs.
+With no other source to turn to, taps would run dry.
 While the McKenzie River will continue to be Eugene's primary water source, EWEB is in the early stages of developing an additional water supply on the Willamette River.
+The new Willamette Water Treatment Plant will supplement our primary supply and serve as a critical backup in the event of an emergency.